 Professional and Career-Enhancing Education

-Whether you are a health professional seeking Continuing Education (CE) credits, a dietician looking to enhance your career while fulfilling credential requirements, a health professional, an educator, or a fitness and wellness instructor interested in earning a micro-credential in nutrition, we have programming that fits your needs.
+Are you a health professional seeking Continuing Education (CE) credits or a dietician looking to enhance your career while fulfilling credential requirements?
+Are you a health professional, an educator, or a fitness and wellness instructor interested in earning a micro-credential in nutrition?
+We have programming that fits everyone's needs.

 Continuing Education